Milan Panić: Early life

-Birth and Youth in Serbia
+Childhood in Serbia

-Panić was born on 20 December 1929 in Belgrade, Kingdom of Yugoslavia (present-day Serbia) into a middle-class family.
+Panić was born in Belgrade, Kingdom of Yugoslavia (present-day Serbia) on 20 December 1929, into a middle-class family.
 His father, a prominent government official, died when he was three years old, leaving Panić's mother to raise him and his sisters.
 Faced with a growing shortage of goods due to the Nazi occupation of Belgrade, Panić started a working vegetable farm to support his family and community.
 As a young student, he gravitated toward geography and chemistry, assembling a small laboratory in his room to conduct experiments.
-During World War II, Panić, then only 14 years old, joined Josip "Marshal" Tito’s partisan resistance to fight the growing Nazi influence in Yugoslavia.
+During World War II, Panić, then only 14 years old, joined Josip "Marshal" Tito's partisan resistance to fight the growing Nazi influence in Yugoslavia.
 After returning from military service, he resumed his secondary studies in biochemistry at the Belgrade Faculty of Technology.
 Panić enrolled as a medical student at the University of Belgrade medical school before transferring to the biochemistry degree program.

 Cycling career

 Panić was an avid cyclist from his youth into early adulthood.
-Over the course of his cycling career, he eventually rose to become a Yugoslavian national champion and competed at the international level on prominent teams including the Yugoslavian national and Olympic teams.
+Over the course of his cycling career, he eventually rose to become a Yugoslavian national champion and competed at the international level on prominent teams including the Yugoslavian national and as an alternate athlete on the nation's Summer Olympic team.
 While traveling to an international cycling tournament in the Netherlands in 1955, Panić defected to Austria with his wife Jelica Panić (née Narandžić.)